MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/FY26 VTD_Demos/DEMO_demo_setup.md

 1. Open Microsoft Edge.

 1. In **Microsoft Edge**, navigate to `https://purview.microsoft.com` and sign in as **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

-1. In Microsoft Edge, navigate to the Microsoft Purview portal, `https://purview.microsoft.com`, and log in.

 1. A message about the new Microsoft Purview portal will appear on the screen.
 Select **Get started** to access the new portal.